-Take the next step and contact Egan Energy Communications for a free, confidential, 30-minute discussion of your results.
+Interested in preventing your next communications crisis?
+Complete the survey and contact Egan Energy Communications for a free, confidential, 30-minute assessment of your results.
 We might be able to help you preempt a communications crisis.
 Or, if you're already in one, perhaps we can help get you out.